Step 6: Chase and Recovery | High-Altitude Ballooning 101

 WHAT EDUCATORS NEED TO KNOW

 • Payload recoveries are often an all-day excursion.
-For a 9:00am launch, the payload train doesn’t usually land until 11:00–11:30am and typically is not recovered until early afternoon.
+For a 9:00am launch, the payload train doesn’t usually land until 11:00–11:30am and typically is not recovered until early-mid afternoon.
 Depending on distance traveled and landing area accessibility, recovery can sometimes take even longer.

 • Finally, make sure to have plenty of water and snacks (or even a packed lunch!) in case the recovery takes longer than expected.